MASO (Multi-Agent Security Operations)

 Agents can't police themselves.
 Something outside the agent has to declare what it should do, constrain what it can do, and judge whether it did the right thing, before an irreversible action is committed.

-Why agents need external evaluation →How it's organised
+Why agents need external evaluation →Inside MASO

-Pick what your deployment needs.
-Deselect the rest.
+MASO is a system, not a checklist.
+Pick what your deployment needs; consciously deselect the rest.

-Start at Tier 1 →PACE resilience
+Start at Tier 1 →Operate

-How MASO fails safe →Threat intelligence
+How MASO fails safe →Evidence

 The whole framework, on one map.